-Figure 28.
+Figure 24.
 Excavated dune at MUI01 on Mustang Island looking (A) north toward Horace Caldwell Pier and (B) landward.

 The MUI01 location also has shore-parallel bollards that have been installed on the backbeach to confine vehicles to the upper portion of the backbeach.
-The placement of these bollards has restricted further seaward advancement of the foredune complex and the vegetation line by maintaining a fixed location of the Mustang Island beach road starting at the toe of the dune (Fig. 27 and Appendix B).
+The placement of these bollards has restricted further seaward advancement of the foredune complex and the vegetation line by maintaining a fixed location of the Mustang Island beach road starting at the toe of the dune (Fig. 24B and Appendix B).
 Beach maintenance practices such as beach grading and dune notching and the impacts of the fixed position of the Mustang Island beach road will continue to be monitored by Port Aransas students at MUI01 and compared with the natural processes that occur at MUI02 in Mustang Island State Park.

 The MUI02 monitoring site is located within Mustang Island State Park, just to the south of Fish Pass where minimal beach maintenance is performed.
 This site has seen significant changes since student monitoring began in 2000.
-Port Aransas students have documented several lines of coppice dunes forming and coalescing into continuous dune ridges (Fig. 29).
+Port Aransas students have documented several lines of coppice dunes forming and coalescing into continuous dune ridges (Fig. 26).
 The dune system and vegetation-line position have expanded seaward, and total profile volume has increased at this location (Appendix B).
 The shoreline position has remained stable throughout the monitoring program.
 The increased dune width and stable shoreline position have caused the beach width (distance between vegetation line and shoreline) to decrease.
-The small, seaward most dune crest present in 2020 was no longer present in the 2021-2022 monitoring.

-Figure 29.
+Figure 25.
 Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line.